 Mrs. Maisel has won hearts around the world for her inimitable personality, quirky family dynamics, and, of course, jokes.
-And it’s not just us who are completely taken by this show—The Marvelous Mrs. Maisel is up for three awards in the 2019 Golden Globes.
+And it’s not just us who are completely taken by this show—The Marvelous Mrs. Maisel is up for no less than twenty awards in the 2020 Emmys.

 The Music Inn

-This iconic record shop makes an appearance in both seasons of the show, but we’re first introduced to The Music Inn when Susie brings Midge in to peruse some of the work of underground comedy legends.
+This iconic record shop makes an appearance in a couple of seasons of the show, but we’re first introduced to The Music Inn when Susie brings Midge in to peruse some of the work of underground comedy legends.
 There, they bust into a basement section of the shop where the real finds are located.
 You can visit this shop at 169 West 4th Street.

 The Friar’s Club